UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

     flake8-nb example.ipynb

-`example` is the name of the notebook and Jupyter notebooks end with `.ipynb`.
+`example` is the name of the notebook, and Jupyter notebooks end with `.ipynb`.

 ---